RocketScienceAbteilung/novation-launchpad-pro/README.md

 # novation-launchpad-pro

 Support for Novation Launchpad Pro controller series in Bitwig Studio.
+This project will not be continued.
+Please refer to https://github.com/git-moss/LaunchpadPro4Bitwig which is far more advanced

 ## tips
 - Put the controller into "PROGRAM" mode by holding the "Setup" button,